thereeceshow/Resources/blogs.md

-# Fill this out with your info
+# Fill this out with your correct info, fixing any spelling mistakes and matching the format below

-See mine for an example
+See Ian's for an example

 | Name             | GitHub Profile                                   | Portfolio                                      |
 | ---------------- | ------------------------------------------------ | ---------------------------------------------- |